Did you know that in the next hundred years the Earth will be around 6 degrees hotter than it is now?

 The world leaders in the UN have agreed to try to reduce the CO2 levels in the atmosphere by the use of alternative clean fuels such as solar and wind power.

 Saving water and energy is a big thing and can be helped by:

-- Switching off all electrical appliances when they are not being used (don't leave on standby)
+Switching off all electrical appliances when they are not being used (don't leave them on standby)

 Using energy-saving light bulbs